Limited Liability Companies: Steps and Decisions in Formation

 - Minutes of Member meetings

-As noted earlier, the LLC limits a Member’s liability to the extent of his or her investment in the LLC (ultimately reflected as the liquidated value of his or her economic interest).
-That said, it is always a possibility that a claimant – say for money damages resulting from an injury – can convince a court to disregard the LLC’s liability protections (this is called “piercing the corporate veil) in order to access the Members’ personal assets.
-To minimize this risk, it is important to follow the formalities of the LLC, such as keeping LLC expenses and personal expenses separate (no matter how convenient or tempting to treat every expenditure as “farming”) and keeping minutes of meetings.
+As noted earlier, the LLC limits a Member’s liability to the extent of their investment in the LLC (ultimately reflected as the liquidated value of their economic interest).
+That said, it is always a possibility that a judgement creditor can persuade a court to disregard the LLC’s liability protections.
+Called “piercing the corporate veil,” the claimant with sufficient evidence might show that the entity was simply an “alter ego” of its owners, and not distinct from their personal affairs.
+To minimize this risk, it is important to keep LLC expenses and personal expenses separate (no matter how convenient or tempting to treat every expenditure as business) and keeping minutes of meetings.
 Required Annual Reports (a simple online process) are due April 15 of the year following the year of formation (with a fee of $200), and failure to file by the fall of that year will result in “administrative dissolution.”
 If your LLC is administratively dissolved, NCSOS will hold it as inactive for a specified time (before releasing the name) wherein you may pay a $100 penalty (and back filing fees) for reinstatement.
-Tip: If you are late in the year, it is advisable to form your LLC after January 1 so you will not have to file an annual report (and pay the fee) until the following year.